CLCStriders/striders/pages/about.md

 ##### Health and Safety Policy

-The committee take the safety of Club members seriously, as a club with no employees (solely volunteers), Health and Safety Law does not generally apply.The [Club Health and Safety Policy](/assets/Policies/CLC-Striders-HandS-Policy.pdf) details this further.
+The committee take the safety of Club members seriously, as a club with no employees (solely volunteers), Health and Safety Law does not generally apply.
+The [Club Health and Safety Policy](/assets/Policies/CLC-Striders-HandS-policy.pdf) details this further.

 ###### Risk assessments